 \subsection{$h_{151}$, or $A_{151}$}

 A combined analysis of both CMS and ATLAS data was performed by the authors of Ref.\ \cite{Crivellin:2021ubm}, where they found a local (global) significance of $4.3 (3.9) \sigma$ for a neutral scalar at around 151 GeV, with the particle decaying to $\gamma\gamma$ or $Z\gamma$.
 This claim has been disputed in Ref.\ \cite{2109.13426}, with a recalculated significance of $4.1\, (3.5) \sigma$.
-In spite of its potential interest, we will not discuss this resonance any further in this paper, since its existence is not supported by an official publication from either ATLAS or CMS.
+In spite of its potential interest, we will not discuss this resonance any further in this paper, since its hint is not explicitly mentioned in any official publication, including public notes, from either ATLAS or CMS.
 One may note that its CP-properties are still uncertain, so it can be either $h_{151}$ (CP-even) or $A_{151}$ (CP-odd).
 However, if it exists, it can easily be accommodated in our model, namely, 2HDeGM.